datalayer-examples/jupyterlab-extensions-example/docs/dev.md

     ./content
 ```

+PS: You can run both `shell 1` and `shell 2` commands with `yarn dev`.

 Open JupyterLab in your browser.

 ```bash
 open http://localhost:8888/lab
 ```

-If you have built jupyterlab from source, run and watch jupyterlab in `shell 2` and look at the remote entry javascript, a webpack5 feature.
+If you have built JupyterLab from source, run and watch jupyterlab in `shell 2` and look at the remote entry javascript, a webpack5 feature.

 ```bash
 conda activate jupyterlabextensions && \